Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 In this exercise, we configured the Cloud Shell and created a virtual machine.
 We then executed commands within the Cloud Shell to manage resources and reviewed Azure Advisor recommendations to optimize the virtual machine setup.
 Throughout the exercise, we gained hands-on experience with Cloud Shell for managing Azure resources and leveraging Azure Advisor for best practice recommendations.

 ## Review
-In this lab, you have completed:
+In this lab, you have:
-- Configured the Cloud Shell
+- Configured the Cloud Shell.
-- Created a virtual machine
+- Created a virtual machine.
-- Executed commands in the Cloud Shell
+- Executed commands in the Cloud Shell.
-- Reviewed Azure Advisor Recommendations
+- Reviewed Azure Advisor recommendations.

 ## Reference Link